 Analyses were made using the computer software programme Statistical Package for Social Sciences (SPSS Version 16.0; SPSS Inc, Chicago, Illinois, USA).
-For assessment of differences in prevalence, χ^2 -tests were used and a p value <0.05 was considered statistically significant.
+For assessment of differences in prevalence, $\chi^2$ -tests were used and a p value <0.05 was considered statistically significant.
 The effect of ETS and smoking on asthma and wheeze was analysed by multiple logistic regression analyses and expressed as ORs with 95% CIs.
-All multivariate analyses included the covariates sex, family history of asthma, current place of residence, house dampness and low birth weight (<2500 g) because each is a known risk factor for asthma or related to personal smoking in this cohort.4 20 21 analyses.
+All multivariate analyses included the covariates sex, family history of asthma, current place of residence, house dampness and low birth weight (<2500 g) because each is a known risk factor for asthma or related to personal smoking in this cohort.

+Because maternal ETS and personal smoking are correlated, their effect was analysed in different multivariate models.
+In all models, the ETS variables were tested one at a time in separate analyses.
 Model A included maternal ETS and personal daily smoking, while Model B included maternal ETS and number of cigarettes smoked per day among the teenagers.
 Models C and D are presented in table S1 in the online supplement.
 In model C, only ETS variables were included and tested one at a time in separate analyses.
 Model D included four mutually exclusive exposure categories based on maternal ETS exposure and personal daily smoking.
 In a fifth model, the effect of maternal ETS exposure on asthma and wheeze was analysed among the non-smokers.